 Head Horticulturalist Bailey Wilson attended the prestigious Niagara Parks School of Horticulture where she first began working with the world-renowned Niagara Parks Botanical Gardens.
 Bailey has been working in the Horticultural industry for 14 years and she has been working at Tofino Botanical Gardens since 2017.
 Look for Bailey on her daily round through the garden beds, in the greenhouse, or ask staff for her whereabouts if you have specific botany questions during your visit!

-“The garden changes from morning to night and every day offers something different, creating an ever-transforming Arcadia.
-No matter how fast or slow you walk you will find something to make you stop and think.
+“The garden changes from morning to night and every day offers something different.
+No matter how fast or slow you walk, you find something to make you stop and think.
 Curiosity lives here and it feeds the playfulness of those who let it in.
 I am lucky enough to breathe it every day.” – Bailey Wilson